-- A. Uses: Permitted land uses in Wetlands consist of very low density residential uses and recreational uses that will not adversely affect the ecological functions of wetlands, open space, and conservation that are compatible with wetland functions. - B. Development type: Development in Wetlands must not adversely affect the ecological functions of wetlands. - C. Density: The maximum density is one dwelling unit per twenty acres (1 du/20 acre). - 1.
-To encourage the preservation of lands designated Wetlands, any Wetlands area that is preserved may be calculated to yield dwellings at three-fourths (or 75%) of the standard density as allowed for adjacent land under common ownership designated Village Neighborhood 1, Village Neighborhood 2, Transitional Mixed Use, or Urban Commercial (formerly Intensive Development, Central Urban, Urban Community, Suburban, and Outlying Suburban areas).
-The number of dwellings calculated as yield from the preserved Wetlands may be transferred and incorporated in the development of the adjacent land under common ownership.
+- A. Uses: Permitted land uses in Wetlands consist of very low density residential uses and recreational uses that will not adversely affect the ecological functions of wetlands, open space, and conservation that are compatible with wetland functions. - B. Development type: Development in Wetlands must not adversely affect the ecological functions of wetlands. - C. Density: The maximum density on Wetlands is one dwelling unit per twenty acres (1 du/20 acre). - D. Notwithstanding C. above, to encourage the preservation of lands designated Wetlands in Planned Developments, density may be transferred from preserved Wetlands to uplands under common ownership within the Planned Development that are designated Village Neighborhood 1, Village Neighborhood 2, Transitional Mixed Use, or Urban Commercial.
+Density transferred from Wetlands as provided herein shall be calculated at three-fourths (75%) of the designated density for the uplands to which the density is transferred.
+Uplands to which density is transferred shall not include any impacted wetlands which are filled or otherwise converted into uplands pursuant to an Environmental Resource Permit issued by the South Florida Water Management District.